discoverypi/Pi/README.md

 Cross compile scripts were modified from  https://github.com/repk/muslpi

-The build script for omxplayer and Kodi were from http://www.intestinate.com/pilfs/
+The build script for omxplayer and Kodi was reference to http://www.intestinate.com/pilfs/